As you know, everything has tradeoffs. So what are the tradeoffs of Blitz?

 But we are very interested in bringing more advanced backend architectures to Blitz by default or via simple opt-in.
 We have an ongoing discussion that we'd love you to chime in on if you have ideas.

-This is a tradeoff of Next.js specifically.
-Next.js is single threaded which means if you are doing heavy backend processing you may notice that all web requests begin to suffer.
+This is a tradeoff of Node.js in general.
+Node.js is single threaded which means if you are doing heavy backend processing you may notice that all web requests begin to suffer.
 The solution to this is spawning background processing off into other processes.

 Running multiple background processes isn't super difficult, but we want to add docs and APIs that make this as simple as possible.